Easy Pickled Onion (5-Minute Recipe)

 • Let the pickled onions cool at room temperature for about 15-30 minutes.
 Then, cover the jar or container and place it in the refrigerator.

-• Allow the pickled onions to marinate in the refrigerator for at least 1 hour, but preferably overnight.
+• You can use them now an they're great, but they get better if you allow the pickled onions to marinate in the refrigerator for at least 1 hour.
 The longer they sit, the more the flavors will develop.

 Notes